Big I: Tumbleweed Snowman

 Tumbleweed Snowman is a snowman made of tumbleweed installed annually at the right-of-way next to the interchange.
 It was first erected in 1995 by the Albuquerque Metropolitan Arroyo Flood Control Authority (AMAFCA) and has been an annual tradition to put one up every December.

 It is built from three tumbleweeds and recycled material accessories.
 It starts on "Tumbleweed Tuesday" which is the Tuesday following Thanksgiving.
 By August, AMAFCA employees start to look for tumbleweeds they can use for their snowman.
 They weld their 3 tumbleweeds together on a stand to protect it from windstorms, and the snowman stands tall until the first week of January.
 The AMAFCA hat they use for this snowman is a 55 Gallon steel pot.
-The scarf around the snowman is made by one of the construction employees mother in-law.
+The scarf around the snowman is made by an AMAFCA construction employee's mother in-law.